devharoona/Dev-Haroon/README.md

 - Example (in pseudocode):

-// Create a variable named 'myAge' and store the number 21 in it myAge = 21
+Create a variable named 'myAge' and store the number 21 in it
+'''myAge = 21

 // Create a variable to store a name myName = "Rehan"

---
+'''

+---
 ### 2. Data Types
 What they are: This is the type of information you are storing in your variable box.
 You can't put a liquid in a box meant for books, right?

-Common Types:
+##### Common Types:

 Text (String): Any text data.
 You almost always put it inside quotes (" " or ' ').
+'''
 "Hello Hyderabad", "12345" (this is text, not a number!)

 Numbers (Integer, Float):